nnajm/runthat/README.md

 runthat
 =======

-R GUI application for to make testhat more handy.
+R web package to make testhat more handy.
+It runs testthat tests.